fgauna12/fgauna12.github.io/_posts/2020-01-10-choosing-a-subscription-strategy.md

 The non-prod subscription could be a dev/test type of subscription so that you get reduced pricing.
 Could you use this type for the prod subscription?
 You're not supposed to and it's not in your best interest.
 Dev/test subscriptions have no SLA.
 I'd also imagine from an engineering standpoint that dev/test subscriptions would get prioritized in the case of an emergency by Azure.
 You get what you pay for.

-With the basic subscription model, it's taken a significant amount of apps in order causing growing pains.
+With the basic subscription model, it takes a significant amount of apps to cause growing pains.
 It depends on the complexity of the applications and how many resources encompasses a deployment.
 It also matters how many engineers would be working from the same subscriptions day in and out.
-Roughly speaking, with good governance and practice, it starts becoming overwhelming after 5 or more complicated apps or 30+ engineers.
+Roughly speaking, with good governance and practice, after 5 or more complicated apps or 30+ engineers it starts to become overwhelming.
+One thing is true - each organization is different.